In this article

 Under a non-accountable plan, reimbursements are considered taxable income.
 In this case, the company would include the reimbursement amount on the employee’s W-2, and the employee would pay taxes on it.

-How Fyle Can Help with Travel Reimbursements
+How Sage Expense Management Can Help with Travel Reimbursements

-Fyle provides a powerful solution to simplify and streamline the travel reimbursement process.
+Sage Expense Management provides a powerful solution to simplify and streamline the travel reimbursement process.
 Here's how:

 Thank you!
 Your subscription has been received!